 The international talent market is accessible to more organizations today than ever before.
 Remote work was already on the rise before 2020, but the COVID-19 pandemic has only accelerated that shift.
 Regardless of size, companies that don’t compete for global talent are losing ground to competitors.

 This shift is accompanied by a need for HR teams to build a strong knowledge base about the countries where they operate and the workers they employ.
-We call this local knowledge intellect, and it’s the first component of Global Fluency, our framework for achieving and sustaining success in an ever-changing global marketplace.
+Knowledge is the first component of Global Fluency, our framework for achieving and sustaining success in an ever-changing global marketplace.

-Without intellect, business decisions can be delayed or based on faulty information and vital opportunities can be missed.
+Without strong knowledge, business decisions can be delayed or based on faulty information and vital opportunities can be missed.

-We recently partnered with HRLeaders to discuss Global Fluency and the ways a high intellect can lead to accelerated expansion, cost and time savings, and decisions that bring direct value to the organization.
+We recently partnered with HRLeaders to discuss Global Fluency and the ways a strong knowledge can lead to accelerated expansion, cost and time savings, and decisions that bring direct value to the organization.

 In the second of our discussions, “How HR can achieve growth in new markets by improving global intellect,” our panel of HR experts shares their take on the importance of intellect.
 Here’s a sampling of what they had to say: